pbvdh/MusicPlayer/README.md

 Additional Tools used
 - Visual studio for development
 - Postman to test POST requests
+- DB Browser for SQL lite for formulating queries

 To Do
 - add backup stylings to handle broken images, accessibility text